Skip to main content

 • Building on this concept, it can also be very bad to get two strikes in a row.
 For example, say that Alice performs a bad clue and Bob misplays, causing a strike.
 And then Cathy "still believes" the original clue (thinking that Bob was the one who made the mistake instead of Alice), and Cathy goes on to misplay, causing yet another strike.

-• So, in general, we want to isolate one mistake to one strike.
+• So, in general, we want to limit mistakes to a single strike.
 Why?
-Since Hanabi is so difficult, mistakes are common, and we don't want to push the team to the precipice of failure after one tiny mistake.
-That kind of thing is not very good for the overall win-rate.
+Since Hanabi is so difficult, mistakes are common, and we don't want to push the team to the precipice of failure after one mistake.

 • This means that when a strike happens, the state of information should "reset" back to what it was before the mistake happened.